Hello! Sandybell

 Hello!
 Sandybell (ハロー!サンディベル, Haro!
 Sandiberu) is an anime series made by Toei Animation in 1981.
 It was aired in Japan by TV Asahi.

 In the original title when it was first made in Japan, an "E" was added to the title; "Sandybelle".

 Similarly to Silver Fang, the show is relatively unknown in the U.S. but was quite popular in Asia, Latin America, Arab countries and Europe, particularly Scandinavia.
 It first aired in France in La Cinq in the late 1980s, starting on 15 April 1988.

-Sandybell is about 15-18 years old.
+The series depicts four years in Sandybell's life as she goes from 12–16 years old.

 Plot

 Hello!
 Sandybell is the story of a girl who lives in Scotland with her father.
 She spends her time playing with her faithful dog (Oliver) and her friends.
-One day she meets the Countess of Wellington, a kind-hearted woman living in the castle near their village.
+One, day she meets the Countess Wellington, a kind-hearted woman living in the castle near their village.
 She also meets Kitty, an arrogant young lady who lives in the large mansion outside their village.

 Kitty hates Sandybell and constantly visits the Countess in the hope of winning the love and interest of her son, Marc, who falls in love with Sandybell.
-The Countess gives Sandybell a white lily and she plants it outside the village.
-She also brings other flowers and plants them around the lily, making a small garden of flowers around it.
+The Countess gives Sandybell a white narcissus and she plants it outside the village.
+She also brings other flowers and plants them around the narcissus, making a small garden of flowers around it.
 Sandybell treasures the lily because it reminds her of her deceased mother.